Your limited company may be liquidated (wound up) if it cannot pay people or organisations it owes money to (its creditors).

 - your company's bank account will normally be frozen

 - its assets or property will be sold by the liquidator

 If your company (or part of it) isn't bought with the intention of continuing to run the business (as a 'going concern') then any employees will lose their jobs.

-You and any other company's directors must co-operate with the insolvency practitioner.
+You and any other of the company's directors must co-operate with the liquidator.

 You can be banned from being a director for up to 15 years or prosecuted if you've failed to carry out your duties as a director or broken the law.

 Thanks for your feedback